 We’ve made some pretty big life decisions over the past few years.
 Having children, moving house, changing career, that kind of thing.
 It feels as though we’re up for another one now though.
 Buying a second car.

 Jacob and I have been back and forth on this subject for such a long a time.
-We are within walking distance of a train station and near a bus stop with direct routes to both of our neighbouring towns.
+The train station is about 25 minutes away on foot and we live near a bus stop with direct routes to our neighbouring towns.
 Despite this I still feel as though a second car is becoming a necessity.
 Jacob works long hours.
 If he had a car he would be home much more quickly than his current walking commute of 40-45 minutes.
 The boys all have a wonderful group of friends and get invited to birthday parties.
 Sometimes these clash and it is a juggle to get them to where they need to be with only one car available.
 Shopping trips, getting ourselves organised, if one of us takes one child out or away the other is left without a car.
-The list goes on and now that I am disabled I think that it would be sensible to buy a second car.
+After school clubs, family commitments.
+You get the picture – the list goes on and as I am disabled I think that it would be sensible to buy a second car.

 Jacob sees all of this but has one objection: cost.